 Slow cooker recipes are simply the best.
 Why do you ask?
 They take little effort but taste like you’ve spent hours perfecting the taste.
 It’s like all of that wait comes in full blast of flavor reminding you that it’s all worth the wait.

 Stir the rice into the jambalaya, or scoop a serving on top of the rice.
-You can store this in the fridge for 2-3 days.
+You can store this in the fridge for 2 to 3 days.
 Though freezing doesn’t make this dish better, unlike other slow-cooker recipes.
 Freezing and reheating tends to make the shrimp rubbery.

 How To Make Colleen’s Slow Cooker Jambalaya